abixel/age-O2-correlation/README.md

 Next, run `plots.py` to generate the three figures from the paper.
 These will be saved as .pdf files under `output`.

 By default, the plots will be fairly coarse.
-For better results, set `N_runs` to ~1000 and `N_grid` in `generate.py`.
+For better results, set `N_runs` to ~1000 at the top of `generate.py`.
 This will take much longer to run.